akdel/OptiScan/README.md

     <bnx file template>
     ```

-    The BNX file template can be found in the OptiScan directory as 'bnx_header.txt'.
+    The BNX file template can be found in the OptiScan directory as 'bnx_head.txt'.

     example usage:
     ```bash
-    ./write_bnx /path/to/apple.db 3 ../bnx_header.txt
+    ./write_bnx /path/to/apple.db 3 ../bnx_head.txt
     ```